IAdmObjectSnapshot

 Remarks

-• You can also use the GetEx method to retrieve property values.
-The method returns property values as an object[] array, regardless of whether the property is single-valued or multi-valued.
-This saves you the effort of validating the data types when unsure whether the data to be returned has single or multiple values.
+You can also use GetEx to retrieve property values.
+That method always returns property values as an object[].
+It saves you the effort of validating the data types when unsure whether the returned data has single or multiple values.

-Gets the value for a single or multi-valued property by name.
-The returned property values can be either single-valued or multi-valued.
-Unlike the Get method, this method returns property values as an object[] array.
-A single-valued property is therefore represented as an array of a single element.
+Gets the value of a property by name.
+The property can be single-valued or multi-valued.
+Unlike the Get method, the property values are always returned as an object[] array.
+A single-valued property is represented as an array with a single element.

 object GetEx(string name)